wifistorm/Vin-Admin-Terminal/README.md

 This Project Was Going To Be For My Personal Use But I Decided To Share It So Here It Is You Can Either Look Like Some Hack Or Use It To Make Life Easier

-THe Commands For The Regular Terminal Are
+The Commands For The Regular Terminal Are

 repair system | Does The Classic DISM+SFC Scan Automatically